 I’m a believer in surrounding yourself with a team and we do that in new home construction.
 However, when we select a realtor, we do not put realtors on our team who also have their hands in building new homes.
-We avoid this because we know who’s product will be shown first.
+We avoid this because we know whose product will be shown first.

 My question is about property managers.
-We are wanting to enter multi family properties with long term hold, cash flowing, models.
-We would also like to work toward your strategy of value adds with cash out refinances to provide returns, tax free.
+We are wanting to enter multi-family properties with long-term hold, cash flowing, models.
+We would also like to work toward your strategy of value adds with cash-out refinances to provide returns, tax-free.
 The area we are exploring is about 85k people or so.
 The larger and better appearing property management companies own several of the larger apartment complexes in this market.
 How would you approach this, or what would you consider, to avoid simply paying your competition to fill their vacancies and aggressively represent your interests instead of only their own?
 Thanks!

 A great question.
 Not all PM companies are created equal.
 I know large ones that are horrible.
 I know small ones that are horrible.

 The key is the individual and an MF property manager may not do a great job on single-family.

 Find a local realtor or local investor that OWNS rentals.
 Ask them for referrals.
 Look for housing associations in your area where they have ongoing education, this could be a small owner group inside a larger apartment association.
 I know these are available in AZ, Texas and California.
 Just check your state.